Diagnosis and Management of Stable COPD

 - Differentiating COPD from asthma

-- Asthma generally associated with allergic rhinitis/eczema (“atopic triad”)
+- Asthma is generally associated with allergic rhinitis/eczema (“atopic triad”)

-- Spirometry for asthma should demonstrate variable or reversible airflow limitation
+- In asthma, spirometry should demonstrate variable or reversible airflow linmitation

 Disease Severity